 On Lamu's extreme south-western tip, Kizingo (which means “point" in Swahili) is a simple beach lodge of palm matting and makuti thatch tiles on a large, 12-acre plot of sand dunes and scrub.
 Built in 2003 by the van Aardt family, and still owned and managed by them, it’s a deliberately informal and low-key setup.
+Unfortunately, as of 12 July 2014 we cannot recommend this property because the UK's foreign office has advised against travel to this area – the Lamu archipelago.

 Our view of Kizingo